 Avast Software is a computer security firm based in Prague.
 According to its Director of Threat Intelligence, Filip Chytry, it is possible to add this function to Windows and Android devices.
 But, the issue is that it is complicated and designed for system admins, not normal users.

-Chytri explained that on an Android smartphone, you need to have “device administrator permission,” whereas the users are required to get an especial app and follow some additional steps.
+Chytri explained that on an Android smartphone, you need to have “device administrator permission,” whereas the users are required to get a special app and follow some additional steps.
 Generally, users aren’t familiar with such intricate procedures.
 Chytri added that Windows phone users also need to download special software.

 No response was received from the creator of Android OS, Google and neither did Microsoft facilitate requests for a response.

 Trend Micro’s global threat communications manager Christopher Budd explains that Apple is currently leading the game as far as encryption capabilities are concerned.
 There is although a Remote Wipe option present in Android phones with which it is possible to erase the contents of the phone remotely.
 Moreover, a number of third-party apps are available that equip Windows and Android phones with this ability.
 However, the users would need to perform additional tasks considering that this isn’t a built-in feature like the case is with iPhone.
-Thus, Apple is far ahead in encryption since the contents of its iPhone remains hidden unless you have the correct code keys.
+Thus, Apple is far ahead in encryption since the contents of its iPhone remain hidden unless you have the correct code keys.

 Apple enabled default encryption on its iPhones since the 3Gs while Android started offering this facility only recently whereas Windows phones still lag behind in this regard, informs Chytri.
 The new devices being shipped with the Android 6.0 Marshmallow, the full disk encryption has been made mandatory but in upgraded devices, encryption is still optional.
 More so, some low-cost Android smartphones cannot even support encryption.